alexbasila/GIAP-global-idea-addressing-protocol/README.md

-# GIAP – Global Idea Addressing Protocol (Churchen)
+# GIAP – Global Idea Addressing Protocol

 **The moment you have an idea, GIAP asks if you want to give it an address on the net – and see matching ideas.**
 The net connects people; **GIAP connects only ideas**.